 .dll files must be on the

-MEX-files might require additional libraries that are not linked to the MEX-file.
-Failure to find one of these explicitly loaded libraries might not prevent a MEX-file from loading, but will prevent it from working correctly.
-The search path used to find these explicitly loaded libraries is controlled by the code that loads the libraries and might not include the folder that contains the MEX-file.
+MEX files might require additional libraries that are not linked to the MEX file.
+Failure to find one of these explicitly loaded libraries might not prevent a MEX file from loading, but prevents it from working correctly.
+The search path used to find these explicitly loaded libraries is controlled by the code that loads the libraries and might not include the folder that contains the MEX file.
 Consult the library documentation on proper installation locations.

 Possible reasons for failure include: